-I understand this irrevocable election82000 provides a one for one exchange of cash for phantom stock.
-In addition, I understand that a premium of 5% per year will be offered for each year I elect to hold stock, for each holding period elected.
-I understand that there are no voting rights associated with phantom stock.
-I understand that dividend equivalents accumulate as cash credits and will be paid upon the release of the shares.
+The phantom stock will be granted pursuant to a stock plan sponsored by Enron Corp.
+This election which becomes irrevocable on December 8, 2000, is for an exchange of cash for phantom stock according to the provisions of the program documents.
+A premium of 5% per year will be offered for each year I elect to hold stock, for each holding period elected.
+There are no voting rights associated with phantom stock.
+Dividend equivalents accumulate as cash credits and will be paid upon the release of the shares.
 At the time of deferral, the bonus amount will be subject to FICA and Medicare Taxes.
 At the end of the elected holding period, all bonus shares and bonus dividends will be released net of applicable Federal and State Income Taxes and all premium shares and accrued dividend equivalents on premium shares will be released net of Federal and State Income Taxes, FICA and Medicare Taxes.
-Participants whose employment terminates due to death, disability, or retirement or who are involuntarily terminated, will “supervest” and will receive all shares and dividend equivalents accrued to that point upon termination.
-Participants who voluntarily terminate or are terminated for cause prior to the end of their entire holding period will receive bonus shares and dividends accrued on bonus shares only; any premium shares and dividends accrued on premium shares will be forfeited.
+Participants whose employment terminates due to death, Disability, or Retirement or who are Involuntarily Terminated, will become fully vested in phantom stock granted and will receive all shares and dividend equivalents accrued to the time of such termination.
+Participants who voluntarily terminate or whose employment terminates for a reason not described above prior to the end of their entire holding period will receive bonus shares and dividends accrued on bonus shares only; any premium shares and dividends accrued on premium shares will be forfeited.

 I certify that my election and agreement to defer, which shall become irrevocable on December 8, 2000, is not due to reliance upon any financial or tax advise given by Enron Corp. or any of its affiliated companies, and that I have a risk of loss as well as an opportunity for profit with respect to my election.
 I understand that if my eligibility status for participation in plans or programs, for which I make elections, changes (such as termination of employment or loss of affiliate status by my employer because of divestiture or reorganization) my participation in such plans or programs may not become effective or may be suspended or terminated in accordance with applicable provisions thereof.